glastonbridge/SuperCollider-Android/README.md

 ```bash
 brew install ant
 ```
-This project is uses the Crystax NDK rather than the standard Android NDK.
+This project uses the Crystax NDK rather than the standard Android NDK.
 Download it from https://www.crystax.net/android/ndk.php.
 Extract and follow the installation instructions in docs/INSTALL.html.

 For convenience, add the location of the NDK to your PATH (optional).